Click here to view David's resume

 say that he is 'thrilling' to watch in court and that 'his passion

 While at Harvard, he argued in front of Supreme Court Justice Anthony Kennedy who named him best oralist.
 (The argument, which was carried on C-Span, can be viewed here.
 David's argument begins at 57:42).
-David was mentored by Alan Dershowitz while in law school.
+David was mentored by Alan Dershowitz while in law school (click here for a picture of them together at Harvard).
 After graduating from Harvard, David served as law clerk to the Honorable Edward B. Davis, then-Chief United States District Judge, Southern District of Florida.
 Following his clerkship, David worked as an associate at Williams & Connolly in Washington, D.C., and then practiced as an Assistant Federal Public Defender in Miami.

 David is admitted to practice in the state courts of Florida, and numerous federal courts including the Southern, Middle and Northern Districts of Florida, the Eleventh Circuit Court of Appeals, the Federal Court of Claims, the Federal Circuit, and the United States Supreme Court.

 David is a past-president of the Florida Association of Criminal Defense Lawyers - Miami Chapter and past-president of the Federal Bar Association, South Florida Chapter, 2007-08.
 He served for ten years as the Southern District of Florida's national representative for the Criminal Justice Act Panel, and is the vice-chair of the National Association of Criminal Defense Lawyer's amicus committee (where he recently was part of the team that fought to invalidate Florida's drug law -- read the brief here).
 David also has co-authored the Fourth Amendment Forum, published in NACDL's The Champion.
 He is frequently asked to serve on committees for the Southern District of Florida.